Community gardens and urban agriculture

 Our projects include community gardens, container plantings, institutional gardens, school gardens and urban farms.
 These initiatives creatively strengthen relationships between community-based organizations, non-profits, government leaders, and individuals.

-Supported by community members and groups, we actively address food security issues.
+Supported by a wide variety of community members and groups, we actively address food security issues.
 We give special consideration to low income neighborhoods, but we provide education and resources to anyone interested in urban growing.
-Our efforts to be leaders in the field of urban agriculture have culminated in the development of a statewide coalition.
-The Delaware Urban Farm Coalition consists of people who are committed to finding ways to ensure food justice for residents of the First State
+The Delaware Urban Farm and Food Coalition consists of people who are committed to finding ways to ensure food justice for residents of the First State.

 Thanks for the professional tree removal, and for giving me a LOVELY new one in its place.
 My home is that much more beautiful.
 You do wonderful things!

 — Sandy Jones